inpsyde/reusable-workflows/docs/build-and-push-assets.md

 > What version should I use for Composer?

-For tags you can use the regular version.
+For tags, you can use the regular version.
 Tags always contains compiled assets.

 For branches instead of `dev-main` you should use `dev-main-built` (the same for other branches).